chrisrhymes/chrisrhymes.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+description: "Hello and welcome!
+My name is C.S.
+Rhymes and I'm a full time web developer and a part time author"
 ---

 Hello and welcome!
 My name is C.S.
 Rhymes and I'm a full time web developer and a part time author (in my spare time).